Me and the Map Idiot

 Joe: Right here.

-Me: Are you sure, this doesn’t look right.
+Me: Are you sure, this doesn’t look like a proper street.

 Joe: Yes.
 Turn before we miss it!

 I turned onto the weird little street per Joe’s instruction.
-It wasn’t right.
+It wasn’t a proper street.

 Me: What kind of street is this?
 It’s barely wide enough for one car.